Backcountry Survival & Self-Rescue Clinic

 1 day / 8 Hours / Cost: $150.00

-This one day clinic is designed by mountain guide and author “JB” Brown and emergency physician and wilderness medicine fellow Emily Sagalyn, MD.
+This one-day clinic developed by mountain guide and author “JB” Brown and emergency physician and wilderness medicine fellow Emily Sagalyn, MD.
 It teaches attendees what to do in the event of an emergency and how to either dig in or extricate an injured party.
 This course will start with a short indoor clinic to review basic equipment, first aid, and survival concepts.
 We briefly touch on ski and snowboard specific injuries and have some practical hands on classroom time.
 Once the group is ready they will move outside for the afternoon practical portion.
 Practical skills will fall into two categories of either survival or Self-Rescue.
 Backcountry ski and snowboard survival skills include communications, packaging, and emergency snow shelter building.
 The self-rescue portion will include basic immobilization, sled building, and moving an injured party in the winter terrain.
 By the end of the clinic participants should have developed a new set of basic skills to be safer in the backcountry.